 Helena College reserves the right to refuse students copies of their student records, including their transcript, if the student has an outstanding financial obligation to the College or an unresolved disciplinary action.

 Compliance

-Students should address questions, concerns, or problems concerning this policy to the Registrar's Office, Donaldson Campus, 1115 North Roberts, Helena, MT 59601.
+Students should address questions, concerns, or problems concerning this policy to the Executive Director of Enrollment Office, Donaldson Campus, 1115 North Roberts, Helena, MT 59601.

 Bookstore